rlemaigre/vue3-promise-dialog/README.md

 also defines the way dialogs transition in and out of view, with a fade-in effect for the background and a scale effect for the centered div.
 It has one slot which is the content of the centered div.

-### OkCanCelBox.vue
+### OkCancelBox.vue

 The OkCancelBox.vue component serves as base for all dialogs that include OK and CANCEL buttons.
 It has two slots : `header` and `body`.
 Body is where the controls of the dialog reside.
 It has two props : `value` and `valid` . `value` defines what the promise must resolve to when the ok button is clicked.
 It is a summary of the current values in the controls located in the body slot provided by the parent component. `valid` defines if the value is valid.
 The Ok button is disabled with valid is false.
-The whole thing is included into a `form` tag so that hitting enter with a control has focus triggers a click on the OK button.
+The whole thing is included into a `form` tag so that hitting enter when a control has focus triggers a click on the OK button.
 When OK is clicked, the `closeDialog` function is called with value as parameter, which closes the dialog and resolves the promise.
 When CANCEL is clicked, the `closeDialog` function is called with null as parameter.